 After the restoration of Estonia's independence in 1991, Denmark was the second country after Iceland to re-establish diplomatic relations with Estonia on 24 August 1991.

 The first Danish Ambassador to Estonia following Estonia's restoration of independence was Otto Borch, who was sent from Copenhagen on 26 August 1991, just days after the re-establishment of diplomatic relations.
-Borch was followed by Sven Erik Nordberg (1991-1994), who was followed by Svend Roed Nielsen (1995-2000).
-He was followed by Jørgen Munk Rasmussen (2000-2005), Kirsten Rosenvold Geelan (2005-2009), Uffe A. Balslev (2009-2012) and Søren Kelstrup (2012-2017).
 The present Ambassador of the Kingdom of Denmark to Estonia is Kristina Miskowiak Beckward.

-Estonia also has four honorary consuls in Denmark: Ulrich Holstein-Holsteinborg in Holsteinborg, Bo Stærmose in Odense, Thomas Graversen in Fredericia and Katja Nowak in Nielsen Aalborg.
+Estonia also has five honorary consuls in Denmark: Count Ulrich Holstein-Holsteinborg in Holsteinborg, Bo Stærmose in Odense, Thomas Graversen in Fredericia, Katja Nowak in Nielsen Aalborg and Claus Emil Engel Johansen in Aarhus.
+Also representative of Enterprise Estonia is working at the embassy in Copenhagen (Lucie Fallesen).

 |January 2018||Prime Minister Lars Løkke Rasmussen|